sfu-ireceptor/dataloading-mongo/README.md

 # dataloading-mongo

 Here we give an overview of iReceptor node data loading configuration and operation.
-It is assumed that you type in these commands and run them within a Linux terminal (the '$' designates the command line prompt... yours may look different!).
+It is assumed that you type in these commands and run them within a Linux terminal running within the Linux machine which has your Mongo database.
+(note that the '$' designates the terminal command line prompt... your prompt may look different!).

 This tutorial assumes that you are running a Linux version like Ubuntu (adjust the installation instructions to suit your particular Linux flavor...).